MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/xamarin.md

 MSAL.NET can run on mobile devices (both iOS and Android) through applications built with [.NET Multi-platform App UI (MAUI)](https://dotnet.microsoft.com/apps/maui).

 >[!NOTE]
 >The .NET team recommends [migrating existing Xamarin applications to MAUI](/dotnet/maui/migration/).
 New applications should always use MAUI.
+MSAL.NET versions 4.61.0 and above do not provide support for Xamarin Android and Xamarin iOS.

 ## Using MSAL.NET with brokers on mobile devices